xdmnl/api-documentation/source/index.html.md

 Since individual inboxes are private, the API does not let you interact with them nor with their content.

-<aside class="info">The API can only access conversations that appear in at least one shared inbox.</aside>
+<aside class="info">The API can only access conversations that appear in at least one team inbox.</aside>

 ## Resource aliases